benmarwick/bm-vita/README.md

-These are the source files for my CV, bibliography, and narrative
+These are the source files for my CV, bibliography, and narrative.
+The PDF output looks beautiful, I think.
+But it's extremely time-consuming to update and maintain since this is the only document that use LaTeX for.

 When editing, remember to escape &, #, _ etc with \